vchou105/CSE110/index.md

 # Welcome to Vicky's Page 👋
-Check out the sections in the page navigator below and I hope to get to know you too 😄
+Nice to "meet" you!
+Check out the sections in the page navigator below and I hope to hear your thoughts 😄

 ---